 This progress - which you will read about in detail in this Business Plan - would not have been possible without the collaboration and determination of our Members.
-Over the past 12 months they have consistently spoken out with one voice about the case for investing in our transport networks, highlighting the constraints the people and businesses of our region are facing, the investment we urgently need in order to address them, and the benefits we stand to gain from a better-connected region.
+Over the past 12 months they have consistently spoken out with one voice about the case for investing in our transport networks, highlighting the constraints the people and businesses of our region are facing, the investment we need in order to address them, and the major benefits we stand to gain from a better-connected region.

 During the past year there have been many challenges which we've risen to, and many opportunities we have embraced.
-Throughout a changing political and economic landscape, our Members and partners have continued to work together, and in doing so are ensuring that the needs of our 15 million people are at the heart of transport investment.
+Throughout a changing political and economic landscape, our Members and partners have continued to work together, and in doing so are ensuring that the needs of our 15 million people, and the need to tackle climate change, are at the heart of transport investment.
 Working as a collective, using local knowledge to inform regional policy, investment in the North has secured a place on the national political agenda, putting the North on a journey towards transforming the way we live and work.
 Vitally, all this is being done with a clear drive towards sustainability and a focus on future-proofing our transport networks.

-As we enter a new business year, we can be confident in the solid foundations we have laid in our Strategic Transport Plan and Investment Programme, build on our numerous relationships, and draw optimism from the national interest in our region.
-In doing this we can make the most of the challenges and opportunities ahead, and take forward our efforts to deliver a sustainable, practical and cost-effective multi-modal transport network that works for everyone.
+As we enter a new business year, we are responding to the national emergency resulting from the Covid-19 pandemic, and working to ensure that certain rail services remain available for essential workers and essential travel.
+We are focusing our efforts on assisting those who are tackling the emergency.
+In time, when and where possible, we will continue our efforts to transform the North.
+In doing so, we can be confident in the solid foundations we have laid in our Strategic Transport Plan and Investment Programme.
+We can build on our numerous relationships across the North and UK.
+We can draw optimism from the national interest in the North.
+This year we will make the most of the challenges and opportunities ahead, and take forward our efforts to deliver a sustainable, practical and cost-effective multi-modal transport network that works for everyone.

-John Cridland CBE
+John Cridland CBE Chairman

-Chairman